Laurence Olivier was a twentieth century actor

 1965: Directed “The Crucible” for the National Theatre at the Old Vic.

-1971: Became Baron Olivier of Brighton, the first actor to be given a life Peerage.
+1971: He became Baron Olivier of Brighton, the first actor to be given a life Peerage.
 He was upset that Peter Hall was chosen as his successor at the National Theatre without his knowledge.
 Appeared in “Long Days Journey into Night” at the New Theatre, London.

 1973: Laurence Olivier resigned as a director of the National Theatre.